MyNetDiary vs. Cronometer: Which Nutrition Tracker Is Better in 2026?

 Do MyNetDiary and Cronometer use the same food database?

 Yes.
-Both apps draw from the same USDA and NCC research-grade database sources and both verify entries with staff review.
+They draw from the same USDA FoodData Central and University of Minnesota NCC sources, and both verify entries with staff review.
 MyNetDiary’s verified database is larger (2M+ verified foods vs. 1.2M) and tracks more nutrients (108 vs. 92).
 Cronometer adds several country-specific databases (Canadian, UK, Dutch, Australian, Irish) and uses Nutritionix for barcode scanning, though these supplementary sources contain fewer nutrients per entry.

 Is Cronometer accurate?